Thuzys/Isel-TDS/README.md

 # Isel-TDS
-This repository contains various projects developed for the Tecnics of Software Development (TDS) course during the 3rd semester at Isel.
+This repository contains various projects developed for the Technics of Software Development (TDS) course during the 3rd semester at Isel.
 Each project exemplifies different programming concepts and methodologies.

 ## Projects